juliangruendner/ds_develop/README.md

 navigate to the ds_queue repo and execute `./start.sh` in a new terminal window navigate to the ds_poll rep and execute `./start.sh`

-In a new termianl window Run the test R script in this rep `R -f ds_qp.r` and see the output of the servers in your terminal windows.
+In a new terminal window run the test R script in this repo `Rscript ds_qp.r` and see the output of the servers in your terminal windows.

 ## needed ports for the services